sobir-git/eyeblink-detection/README.md

 # eyeblink-detection

+Welcome to eyeblink-detection, a small Python project that uses facial landmarks and mathematical calculations to detect eyeblinks.
+The project provides two options for running it: locally with Python or with Docker.
+It also includes a peak-finding algorithm to locate specific peaks and parameters to filter out noise and longer eyeblinks.

 ![screenshot-eyeblink](https://user-images.githubusercontent.com/34193118/79985450-4af7fd00-84b3-11ea-9b0c-143741f65adb.png)

-# How to run
+# How to Run
-There are two options.
-With an without Docker.
+There are two options for running the eyeblink detection program: with or without Docker.

-## 1. Install requirements
+## Option 1: Without Docker

+1. Install the required packages by running the following commands:

 ```bash
 apt-get update